Microchip-MPLAB-Harmony/usb_apps_host/apps/hub_cdc_hid/readme.md

 - Connect the USB Hub to the connector (J102) using a USB Type-A Female to micro-B male cable  (This cable is not included in the kit).
 - LED0 is controlled by the attached USB Mouse.
 - LED0 is also controlled by the attached USB CDC Device.

+### <a name="config_24"></a> PIC32CK Curiosity Development Board
+- A commercially available USB Mouse is required to run this demonstration application.
+- Connect the USB Hub to the USB Type-C connector (J202).
+A USB Type-C to Type-A Female adapter is required to connect the USB device to the board.
+(This adapter is not included in the kit)
+- LED1 is controlled by the attached USB Mouse.
+- LED1 is also controlled by the attached USB CDC Device.

 ### <a name="config_6"></a> [SAMG55 Xplained Pro Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATSAMG55-XPRO)